1. Home

 Ich würde nach Hause gehen.
 I would go home.

-Since the Subjunctive is a mood and not a tense, it can also be used in various tenses.
+Since the subjunctive is a mood and not a tense, it can also be used in various tenses.
 Below are several examples.

 ich sei gegangen I am said to have gone